 There are hundreds of TCSG courses available through the Dual Enrollment Program.
 Many of the courses are directly aligned with secondary courses, while others may be considered electives.
 Click here for a list of available TCSG courses.

 Where are classes held?

 Classes may be held on the college campus, the high school campus, or may be taken online.
 Classes are available in the fall, spring or summer terms.
-Students may choose to enroll in just one MOWR class or take a full load.
-Contact your local technical college to find out how MOWR classes may be taught at your high school.
+Students may choose to enroll in just one Dual Enrollment class or take a full load.
+Contact your local technical college to find out how Dual Enrollment classes may be taught at your high school.

 What is the difference between Dual Enrollment and Advanced Placement (AP) classes?